You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 - Rapid infusion of 0.9% NaCl (2–3 l).

-- Administration of 100 mg hydrocortisone i.v. as a bolus, continuous infusion of another 100 mg hydrocortisone over 24 hours.
+- 100 mg of hydrocortisone is administered i.v. as a bolus, followed by a continuous infusion of another 100 mg over 24 hours.

 - Treat hyponatremia.

-- After stabilization of the patient, a short ACTH test is necessary to confirm the diagnosis.
+- After stabilizing the patient, a short ACTH test is necessary to confirm the diagnosis.

 Perioperative Substitution Therapy after Bilateral Adrenalectomy: